simonbates/c2lc-coding-environment/docs/Arduino BLE.md

 - Connect the Arduino using USB
 - Set the board type in the Tools menu (for example "Arduino Uno WiFi Rev2")
 - Selected the port in the Tools menu
-- Ensure that the serial console is closed
+- Ensure that the serial monitor is closed
 - Tools / "Wifi101 / WifiNINA Firmware Updater"
   - Select the appropriate serial port
   - Select the latest NINA firmware version (latest version for the Arduino UNO WiFi Rev 2 is 1.3.0 at time of writing)